ietf-wg-cellar/matroska-specification/notes.md

 ### Track Ticks

-Elements in Track Ticks involve the use of the `TimestampScale Element` of the `Segment` and the `TrackTimestampScale Element` of the `Track` to get the timestamp in nanoseconds of the element, with the following formula:
+Elements in Track Ticks involve the use of the `TimestampScale` element of the `Segment` and the `TrackTimestampScale` element of the `Track` to get the timestamp in nanoseconds of the element, with the following formula:

     timestamp in nanoseconds =